tzcoolman/DSCN/README.md

 d_file.
 A cell-line **CRISPR screening** profile.
 CRISPR screening data of pancreatic cell-lines from [DepMap](https://depmap.org/portal/) is used in the example but RNAi data is also supported.

 e_file.
 A Protein-protein interaction (**PPI**) network.
-[STRING](https://string-db.org/cgi/download?sessionId=bZvjml3QVCPG) human PPI V10 with no cut-off is used as the example.
+[STRING](https://string-db.org/cgi/download?sessionId=bZvjml3QVCPG) human protein links V10 with no cut-off is used as the example.
 PPI networks from other sources such as PathPPI can also be used.

 f_file.
 A target file indicating the designated set of targets.
 A subset of target genes of FDA approved drug from [DrugBank](https://go.drugbank.com/) database is used in the example.
 But any gene (target) can be potentially used.